Khalipha-Samela/Vitalize-Gymnastics-Management-System/README.md

 ﻿# Vitalize-Gymnastics-Management-System

-# Vitalize – Gymnastics Management System

 Vitalize is a **PHP-based Gymnastics Management System** that allows fitness coaches to manage training programs and gymnasts to enroll, track attendance, and monitor skill development.
 It provides a dashboard to **add, edit, delete, and view gymnastics programs**, along with enrolments and attendance tracking.
+This was created as a assignment for systems development course at Boston City Campus.

 ---